-Yes, the Reasonable Accommodation/ Schedule A Coordinator has received both formal training at a previous agency and on-thejob training at the NEH.
+The Reasonable Accommodation/ Schedule A Coordinator has received both formal training at a previous agency and on-the-job training at NEH.

 B. PLAN TO ENSURE SUFFICIENT FUNDING FOR THE DISABILITY PROGRAM

 Has the agency provided sufficient funding and other resources to successfully implement the disability program during the reporting period?
 If "no", describe the agency's plan to ensure all aspects of the disability program have sufficient funding and other resources.